mikisvaz/rbbt/tutorial/map_reduce/index.md

 of threads/cpus to execute the blocks.
 The input elements for each execution are placed on a queue and are consumed by workers, which compete to get the new inputs from the queue as they finish the previous ones.
-For cpus the queue is implemented using a linux pipe (problems with concurrency in Marshal.load have been addressed).
+For cpus the queue is implemented using a Linux pipe (problems with concurrency in Marshal.load have been addressed).

 In order to 'reduce' the results from each block into an object, you can